ibmendoza/go-examples/pony/capabilities.md

 **NOTES:**

-- If you are coming from Go or JavaScript language, you can substitute actor for goroutine or callback.
-An actor is a unit of computing.
+- If you are coming from Go or JavaScript language, you can substitute actor for goroutine or callback respectively.
+An actor is a unit of async computing.
 - The reason for Pony's reference capabilities:  safely sharing data across actors

 - http://jtfmumm.com/blog/2016/03/06/safely-sharing-data-pony-reference-capabilities/